esmero/archipelago-documentation/docs/open_api.md

 ![Default OAI-PMH View](images/oai_pmh_view.png)

+* Please note: this View is using the **Full Pager**, and this is required for properly outputting the fuller lists of results for OAI-PMH queries.

 ## 3. Default OAI-PMH Templates

 The default OAI-PMH functionality relies on using two Metadata Display Templates, one for wrapping or setting the query results within a standard structure, and one for outputting individual query results (such as the Dublin Core XML for a specific Archipelago Digital Object).
 The two different templates are specified at the bottom of the OAI-PMH Configuration Form described above.